 (NASCAR)

-The Daytona 500 on February 18th, 1979, marks the beginning of live coverage of NASCAR.
+The Daytona 500 on February 18th, 1979, marks the beginning of live coverage of the races and a monumental moment in NASCAR Premier Series history.
 CBS aired the race, marked by Richard Petty nearly avoiding an accident and a fight between drivers in the infield grass.

 (NASCAR)

-Richard Petty has won 200 races which are almost double the No.2 David Pearson’s 105 wins.
-The No.3, Jeff Gordon, has 93 wins.
+He has won 200 races, almost double the No.2 David Pearson’s 105 wins.
+Jeff Gordon is No.3 on the eternal list, with “only” 93 wins.

 (NASCAR)

-The greats Richard Petty, Dale Earnhardt, and Jimmie Johnson have all won seven championships each.
+Many drivers raced in, but only the greats Richard Petty, Dale Earnhardt, and Jimmie Johnson have won seven championships each.
 Johnson’s seven titles include five impressive consecutive titles between 2006 and 2010.

 8. In 1963, Wendell Scott became the first African-American to win a race, NASCAR facts show.